 Why not make the oil in bulk?

-I’ve written a post on how to make spring onion oil in bulk (find recipe HERE).
+I’ve written a post on how to make spring onion oil in bulk.
 It’s a very handy condiment to have for those who love spring onion oil noodles.
 Whenever I’m lazy or in a hurry, this Shanghai dish always comes to the rescue.
 It takes only a few minutes to complete and it always tastes wonderful.
-Of course, you can cook a small amount of spring onion oil for immediate use instead (See instructions in recipe box at the end of the post).
+Of course, you can cook a small amount of spring onion oil for immediate use instead.

 Don’t skip dark soy sauce